eyalabraham/pc-xt-utility-pack/README.md

 This editor implementation only uses the INT 10 BIOS calls, and provides the functionality of a simple full-screen plain-text editor.
 The editor source code can be found in [this separate repository]().

 ## HOST, name server lookup
 This is a simple utility for performing DNS lookups.
 Similar to the Linux/UNIX command it is  used to convert names to IP addresses and vice versa. __name__ is the domain name that is to be looked up.
-It can also be a dotted-decimal IPv4 address, in which case **host** will perform a reverse lookup for that address. __server__ is an optional argument which is either the name or IP address of the name server that **host** should query instead of the server provided with environement variable DNS.
+It can also be a dotted-decimal IPv4 address, in which case **host** will perform a reverse lookup for that address. __server__ is an optional argument which is either the name or IP address of the name server that **host** should query instead of the server provided with environment variable DNS.
 By default, **host** uses UDP when making queries.
 ```
 host [-V | -h] [-R <retry>] [-s <name-server>] [-t <type>] {name}
 ```